Colorado Lifetime Fishing License Cost & Rules 2026

 lifetime fishing license application

-1. Confirm that you qualify for the specific lifetime license program.
+1. Confirm that you meet the eligibility rules for the Columbine, veteran or first-responder program.

-5. Submit the application through the method listed by Colorado Parks & Wildlife.
+2. Open the appropriate program application from Colorado Parks & Wildlife.

 Documents Required for Application